 I was so inspired by this short piece that I was compelled to flesh it out.
 So, I wound up making it the chorus for a larger song that included verses and a bridge.
 I’ve had this experience before.
 When I hear a great short song, it just begs to be expanded on.
 I like to give it more elbow room in this big musical universe.

 Gaia’s Voice is the second song that I’ve co-written with Doug, as the direct result of Noah Project inspiration.
-It will appear on my new album, In a Circle.
+It will appear on my new album, In This Circle.
 I extend my heartfelt gratitude to Doug and the men of the Noah Project.
-“I have had singing…!”
+“I have had singing!”